michaeljcollinsuk/CV/README.md

 #### Determined problem solver

-I've already formed a strong foundation in front and back-end development following the best practices within TDD, OOP and XP.
-I'm always striving to improve my skills and knowledge - I've gone from staying up late working on katas to building entire projects.
+Solving problems is what made me want to become a developer.
+I've already formed a strong foundation in front and back-end development following best practices within TDD, OOP and XP.
+I'm always striving to improve my skills and knowledge - I've gone from staying up late working on katas to building entire web projects in just four months.
 I'm hooked now and have a real thirst to keep learning and become the best developer I can be.

 - Always striving to write clean, well-tested, reusable code.
 I've come to really enjoy refactoring regularly.
-- Obsessive attention to detail and keen problem-solver.
-And debugging.
+- Obsessive attention to detail and doing things the right way, which really helps when debugging.
 Lots of debugging.
 - Main languages Ruby and Javascript.
 Also built projects using frameworks: Rails, AngularJS, Sinatra.
 - Worked with API's, both creating my own and connecting to external API's such as Instagram, World Weather Online and Webhose.io.
 - Currently reading Sandi Metz's Practical Object-Oriented Design in Ruby and refactoring old projects.